All planning checklists

 Download offline maps of Somerset villages and routes

-Use Google Maps' offline feature for areas around Exmoor National Park or the Mendip Hills.
+Use Google Maps offline for Exmoor National Park and the Mendip Hills.

 Easy·High impact